ermuller/rancid-stuff/README.md

 I've tested this successfully on a handful of VDX6720s on NOS 4.0.0 and 4.0.1, but not much else.

-## Aerohive Rancid
-Also, basic aerohive support is added here via the "ahlogin" and "ahrancid" scripts.
-These are based on clogin/rancid from 2.3.8.
-The login diffs are mainly just to send "console page 0" and to handle the "config changed, save?" prompts.

-This has been running in production for several years, though only on a single deployment of AP170s - other models should work, but have not been tested.
-Likewise, aerohive switches should be supported, but are untested.

 ## Nokia/Alcatel-Lucent Rancid
 Old SROS 7750 alcatel support stuff can be found in ermuller/alurancid.
 (This is deprecated and replaced/merged with official RANCID support in 3.7)